Albania at the 2026 Winter Olympics

-Albania will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026, it will be the nation's sixth appearance at the Winter Olympics debut at the 2006.
+Albania competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+It was the nation's sixth appearance at the Winter Olympics, with its first debut at the 2006 Winter Olympics.

+Alpine skiers Denni Xhepa and Lara Colturi were the country's flagbearer during the opening ceremony.
+Meanwhile, a volunteer was the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.